HenrikJoreteg/joreteg.com/posts/2020/06/project-fugu-a-new-hope.md

 ## Meanwhile over on IE, ahem...
 I mean Safari

-The following appears to be the general attitude I see from the Webkit folks even for adding something as benign as screen lock **which requires explicit permission**.
+The following appears to be the general attitude I see from the Webkit folks even for adding something as benign as screen lock.
 Ricky is a WebKit engineer and @othermaciej who responds with a similar attitude is currently **head of WebKit Engineering**:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Looking forward to the battery life benefits this API will bring.</p>&mdash; othermaciej (@othermaciej) <a href="https://twitter.com/othermaciej/status/1171963641098162176?ref_src=twsrc%5Etfw">September 12, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>